srvijaycybersec-hue/FUTURE_CS_03/README.md

 A secure file sharing web application built using Flask and AES-GCM encryption, allowing users to upload, encrypt, download (decrypt), and delete files safely through a simple HTML interface.

-This project demonstrates end-to-end encryption handling for uploaded files — protecting data both at rest (on disk) and in transit (when combined with HTTPS).
+This project demonstrates end-to-end encryption handling for uploaded files — protecting data both at rest and in transit.

 ---

 🧠 Features

-AES-256-GCM encryption (authenticated encryption for confidentiality + integrity)
+AES-256-GCM encryption (confidentiality + integrity)

-Secure file upload and encrypted storage
+Secure upload and encrypted storage

-File download with automatic decryption
+Decrypt-on-download

-Encrypted filename masking (server never exposes real file names)
+Hidden real filenames (randomized storage names)

-Flash message UI feedback (upload, delete, errors)
+Flash message feedback for all actions

-Secure environment-based key management
+Environment-based key management

-Simple HTML templates for upload & list view
+Simple HTML templates

-Designed for local or enterprise security demonstrations
+Works on Windows and Linux